-- OPTION I. Associate in Arts Degree.
-Students MUST complete the general education requirements identified on the following page and 23 hours of electives from departmental course offerings. - OPTION II.
-Associate in Science Degree.
-Students MUST complete the general education requirements identified on the following page and 23 hours of additional approved credits from departmental course offerings. - OPTION III.
-Associate in Applied Science Degree.
-Students MUST complete requirements of a specific program outlined in this catalog. - OPTION IV.
-Certificates.
-Students MUST complete requirements of a specific program outlined in this catalog. - OPTION V. Non-Degree Academic Transfer.
-Students MAY complete general education requirements and electives from departmental course offerings. - OPTION VI.
-Non-Degree Technical Transfer.
-Students MAY complete courses in technical programs outlined in this catalog. - OPTION VII.
-Selected Enrichment Courses (personal interest and job enhancement).
-Students MAY select courses from all departmental course offerings provided all prerequisites have been met.
+OPTION Associate in Arts Degree.
+Students MUST complete the general education requirements identified on the following l. page and 23 hours of electives from departmental course offerings.

+OPTION Associate in Science Degree.
+Students MUST complete the general education requirements identified on the following page and 23 hours of additional approved credits from departmental course offerings.

-MODES OF DELIVERY
+OPTION Associate in Applied Science Degree.
+Students MUST complete requirements of a specific program outlined in III. this catalog.

+OPTION Certificates.
+Students MUST complete requirements of a specific program outlined in this catalog.

+OPTION Non-Degree Academic Transfer.
+Students MAY complete general education requirements and electives from V. departmental course offerings.

+OPTION Non-Degree Technical Transfer.
+Students MAY complete courses in technical programs outlined in this catalog.
+VI.

+OPTION Selected Enrichment Courses (personal interest and job enhancement).
+Students MAY select courses from all VII. departmental course offerings provided all prerequisites have been met.

+Modes of Delivery